-To authorize an agent to act on your behalf during the complaint process, you must complete the Assessment Complaints Agent Authorization (ACAA) form found here at calgaryARB.ca.
+To authorize an agent to act on your behalf during the complaint process, you must complete the Assessment Complaints Agent Authorization (ACAA) form.
+This form can be found by visiting Calgary Assessment Review Board (ARB) (Resources > Forms and Tools).
 Please note that the Assessment Review Board is a separate entity from Assessment and independently processes these forms.
-You can contact the Assessment Review Board if you have questions about the Assessment Complaints Agent Authorization form.
+You can contact the ARB if you have questions about the Assessment Complaints Agent Authorization form.

 If, in addition to authorizing an agent to act on your behalf during the complaint process, you would like an agent representative to also have access to your overall property information at Assessment, you will need to provide Authorization of Agency to your agent as outlined in the previous section.
 If Authorization of Agency has not been granted, any discussion by your agent representative with Assessment relating to your property information will be limited to the information that accompanied the issues or matters of the complaint at the time of filing the complaint.

 Assessment Search is The City’s online assessment resource.
 It can be accessed once you have a City myID account.
 It is worth accessing as you will be able to do the following:

 - Review the assessed value of any property in Calgary.

 - Conveniently review your property details, including area, renovations and influences.

 - Search for comparable properties and sales in your area.